pstrsr/product-service/README.md

 - I believe this should be the "correct" solution for this problem.

 If I run into problems with this approach due to time trouble, I will revert back to option 3.

+### Additional thoughts

+The calls to the category data can mostly be cached, as this data should rarely change.
+To make this service scalable the caching mechanism would need to be extracted to a memory db, which is pretty fast to set up.

+Caching is also used to validate the currencies against the fixer api, to reduce costs.

+### Tools and Libs used

+- Mapstruct
+- ArchUnit
+- Liquigraph
+- Lombok
+- Neo4j
+- Swagger
+- Feign